Hooks

 import { Vehicle, type LimitsEnum } from "@infernus/core";

-export const orig_CreateVehicle = Vehicle.__inject_CreateVehicle;
+export const orig_CreateVehicle = Vehicle.__inject__.create;

 const id = orig_CreateVehicle(...args);